Your AI chatbot quoted a refund policy that does not exist. Now you have to honor it.

 Data protection

-Automatic PII detection and redaction prevents accidental exposure of customer data or internal system details in responses.
+Automatic PII detection and redaction reduces accidental exposure of customer data or internal system details in responses.

-Every AI response logged with full context.
-Track resolution quality, identify training gaps, and demonstrate compliance.
+Every governed support action keeps decision context.
+Track resolution quality, identify policy gaps, and show control.

 Related use cases